 Soybeans

-- Calculate soybean seeding rates based on number of seeds per acre.
+- Calculate soybean seeding rates based on the number of seeds per acre.
 Soybeans are sold by seed count.

 - Soybeans require warm soils (10°C) for optimum germination and emergence.

-- Soybeans are prone to iron chlorosis particularly when grown on saturated soils, soils high in calcium carbonates, or on soils with salinity problems.
+- Soybeans are prone to iron chlorosis, particularly when grown on saturated soils, soils high in calcium carbonates, or on soils with salinity problems.
 Choose your fields and soybean varieties accordingly.

 Faba Beans

-- Tannin and zero-tannin faba bean types should be separated by up to 500 metres to prevent cross pollination.
+- Tannin and zero-tannin faba bean types should be separated by up to 500 metres to prevent cross-pollination.

-- Seed as early as you can get in the field as faba beans have good tolerance to spring frosts and are later maturing.
+- Seed as early as you can get in the field, as faba beans have good tolerance to spring frosts and are later maturing.
 This can be as early as April 15 in the Saskatoon region if conditions are favourable for fieldwork.

 - Research in Saskatchewan and Alberta has shown that early seeding (as soon as field access was possible) gave a 32% yield advantage over those seeded two weeks later.

-- Seed into moisture as the large seeds require adequate moisture to germinate.
+- Seed into moisture, as the large seeds require adequate moisture to germinate.

-- Use a seed treatment with low tannin types of faba beans.
+- Use a seed treatment with low-tannin types of faba beans.

 - Slow down.